xrdocs/design/_blogs/2018-04-30-metro-fabric-hld.md

 _Figure 46: Testbed – Phase 1_

-# The Metro Fabric Design - Summary
+# The Compass Metro Fabric Design - Summary

-The Metro Fabric brings huge simplification at the Transport as well as at the Services layers of a Service Provider network.
+The Compass Metro Fabric brings huge simplification at the Transport as well as at the Services layers of a Service Provider network.
 Simplification is a key factor for real Software Defined Networking (SDN).
 Cisco continuously improves Service Provider network designs to